I DOS AND DON’TS

 By Rebecca Mitchell

 Set up a bridal photo shoot prior to the wedding.
-It will serve as a dry run for the bride—her hair, makeup, dress, and shoes can be tested prior to the big day.
+It will serve as a dry run for the bride—her hair, makeup, dress, and shoes can be tested before the big day.
 Ask the photographer to suggest a location that has good lighting and will complement the bride’s look.

-If you plan to have children attend your wedding reception, organize a children’s buffet complete with kid-friendly food, drink, and desserts.
-Plus, have some tabletop activities like coloring books and small puzzles for them.
+If you plan to have children attend your wedding reception, organize a children’s buffet complete with kid-friendly food, drink, and desserts, plus tabletop activities like coloring books and small puzzles.
 Your young guests will love the special treatment, and parents will appreciate your efforts.

 If you are having a destination wedding, consider hosting a reception in your hometown for family and friends who cannot attend.
 It’s a great way to include as many people as possible in your celebration.

-If you don’t mind your guests snapping photos with their phones, document your special day by creating a unique hashtag and sharing it with your guests.
-Tech-savvy guests can upload images using your custom hashtag for followers to view.
+Document your special day by creating a unique hashtag and sharing it with your guests.
+Tech-savvy guests can upload images using your custom hashtag for all followers to view.
 Be sure to make your hashtag easy to remember and original!

 Check with staff at your ceremony and reception locations to find out about any restrictions or regulations on flowers or other decorations.
 Use of candles or open flames is often non-negotiable.